lg/osrun/README.md

 - **Don't forget to mount the cache directory in Docker and passthrough kvm**
 - Use single quotes around the run command to avoid shell expansion.
 There is no need for double backslashes in Windows paths.
 Ex: `osrun 'dir "C:\Program Files"'`.
-- Take advantage of noVNC, `--verbose` and `--pause` to debug installation/execution
+- Take advantage of noVNC, `--verbose` and `--pause` to debug installation/execution.
-- Enable auto-reconnect on noVNC and also use "Local Scaling" and "Show Dot when No Cursor"
+- Enable auto-reconnect on noVNC and also use "Local Scaling" and "Show Dot when No Cursor".
 - You can inspect the container state using `docker exec -it <container-id> ash`.
 - You can enter the QEMU Monitor using `docker exec -it <container-id> socat tcp:127.0.0.1:55556 readline` or just `socat tcp:127.0.0.1:55556 readline` locally if you forwarded the port.
+- Consider `--temp-drive` for potentially faster runs (see caveats below).

 ## Details